idenisovs/timesheet/README.md

 ## Motivation

-As a professional Software Developer, I frequently used various time tracking applications, but none provided a comfortable user experience due to numerous UI/UX issues.
+As a professional Software Developer, I frequently used various commercial time tracking applications, but none provided a comfortable user experience due to numerous UI/UX issues.
 Ultimately, this led me to create my own time tracking application, designed with a focus on simplicity, usability, and efficiency.

 [Online version of Timesheet App](https://time.e-dreams.lv/).